CloudwickDK/Hadoop-dev/Assignment1_notes.md

 2. Find the location of Namenode local dir and look at the file layout structure inside, calculate the frequency of editlog roll{new edit log being create} Submit the screenshot of the command and its output.

-the location of the NameNode namefs.namedefault.name/name NameNode metadata storage namedfs.name.dir/name
+the location of the NameNode: namefs.namedefault.name/name NameNode metadata storage: namedfs.name.dir/name

-In file hdfs-site.xml
+In file hdfs-site.xml we see the property: cd /hadoop/hdfs/namenode/current
-cd /hadoop/hdfs/namenode/current

-ls -lrt
-stat c%Y
+-Problem encountered:

-Problem encountered: I have to change property: hdfs.namenode.acls.enabled to true.
+I have to change property: hdfs.namenode.acls.enabled to true.

 vi /etc/hadoop/2.4.0.0-169/0/hdfs-site.xml